atextor/OGIT-wiki/Using-the-Ontology.md

 #### Problem description

-Which groups, departments, companies does user with *sample@x.com* belong is member of?
+Which groups, departments, companies does user with *sample@x.com* is member of?

 #### Mapping to OGIT data